mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Data Analytics Apps for a Smart Eco Gym/README.md

 <tbody><td><strong>Suggested Dashboard Features</strong></td>
     <td>Fitness summary panel, progress indicators, personalized user feedback (e.g. user inputs workout details and specific goals, app provides feedback based on most recent workout session and suggestions for the next workout)</td></tbody>
 <tbody><td><strong>Key Questions for Engineering Thinking</strong></td>
-    <td><p>- What does it mean for a workout to be 'efficient' and how might that vary between individuals?</p>
+    <td>- What does it mean for a workout to be 'efficient' and how might that vary between individuals?<br>
-    <p>- How could your app provide feedback that meaningfully changes user behavior?</p>
+    - How could your app provide feedback that meaningfully changes user behavior?<br>
-    <p>- How do different types of activity (e.g., cardio v. strength training) affect the metrics you choose to compute and display?</p></td>
+    - How do different types of activity (e.g., cardio v. strength training) affect the metrics you choose to compute and display?</td>
 </tbody>
 </table>